 - an opportunity to contribute to the growth and success of the ACNW and the arts in our community

-- an opportunity to develop personal leadership through projects of the Board
+- an opportunity to develop personal leadership through committees and projects of the Board

 - improved strategic and visionary thinking skills

-- an opportunity to use your creativity to contribute to an area of your passion
+- an opportunity to use your creativity to contribute in an area of your passion

-2-year term, 4-6 hours per month; depending on preparation and attendance of meetings and events.
+2 year term, 5-10 hours per month; depending on committee work and attendance at events.

 HOW TO APPLY: